maartenwodan/tasksoup/syncgithub/README.md

 Closing from github:

- - Get all open tickets in tasksoup from github.
+ - Get all issues from github from last modified sync.
+ - Compare issues with open syncs.
  - Check if they are closed.
  - Set percentage to 100% in tasksoup.
  - Set done in tasksoup.